crossmasters/waaila/app/templates/waaila-starting-kit/W0510-Correct generation of CID (client ID)/readme.md

 **pass message:** The total amount of sessions is higher than the total number of users - average Sessions per User is ${Math.round(totalRatio\*10000)/10000}
 **fail message:** There is an unusually low number of users compared to visits for some devices: ${selectedDeviceArrayJoined} (the share of users to sessions is below the threshold of ${sessionUserThreshold})
 **how to fix message:** Check that pageview measurement is triggered correctly.
-**description of table displayed in case of failure:** Table with ratios by device type
+**table displayed in case of failure:** Table with ratios by device type